The Bridal Second Dress: How to Choose the Look That Carries You from Ceremony to Last Dance

 How to Choose Your Bridal Second Dress

 The single best piece of advice: don't shop for the second dress the same way you shopped for the ceremony gown.
 The criteria are different.
+Here are the four principles to follow:

-Start with Contrast
+Start with contrast

-Prioritize Fabric and Movement
+Prioritize fabric and movement

-Bride tip: Try your second dress on with the shoes you'll actually wear at the reception — not the ceremony shoes.
+💡 Bride tip: Try your second dress on with the shoes you'll actually wear at the reception — not the ceremony shoes.
 The change of footwear can shift the whole silhouette.

 Six Bridal Second Dresses from the Wolflamb Edit